Jump to:

 Etiology

-These cancers develop in blood, bone marrow, and lymph nodes.
-Most malignancies of the hematopoietic and lymphoid tissues fall into distinct diagnostic categories that are defined by morphologic, immunophenotypic, genetic, and clinical features.
-Chromosomal translocations often are the root cause of the cancers.
-Hematologic cancers include leukemias, pre-leukemic conditions (e.g., myelodysplastic syndrome and aplastic anemia), lymphomas, multiple myeloma, and other associated diseases such as Waldenstrom macrogloblinemia and amyloidosis.
+These cancers develop in blood, bone marrow, and lymph nodes, commonly as a result of a chromosomal translocation.
+Most malignancies of the hematopoietic and lymphoid tissues fall into distinct categories, defined by morphologic, immunophenotypic, genetic, and clinical features.
+Hematologic cancers include leukemias, pre-leukemic conditions (e.g., myelodysplastic syndrome and aplastic anemia), lymphomas, multiple myeloma, and other associated diseases such as Waldenstrom macroglobulinemia and amyloidosis.

 Epidemiology including risk factors and primary prevention

-Hematologic malignancies account for 10.4% of the approximately 1,900,000 new cancer cases.
-New lymphoma cases outnumber leukemia cases.
+Hematologic malignancies account for 9.4% of the approximately 2,041,910 new cancer cases.
+New lymphoma cases outnumber leukemia and myeloma cases.1

 Patho-anatomy/physiology